PaulSolt/BrewCoffeeApp.com/_posts/2020-10-7-hario-v60-how-to-quickly-dial-in-the-best-grind-size.md

 How do you know if you have the right grind size?
 What's the best grind setting?
 How does grind size affect the taste, flow, etc.?

 In this guide I will teach you how to approach your grind setting with more precision so that you can make **better Hario V60 coffee**.
-These approaches will work with any pour-over brew method, but because Hario V60 is more sensitive, I will focus on factors that make it harder to acheive consistency.
+These approaches will work with any pour-over brew method, but because Hario V60 is more sensitive, I will focus on factors that make it harder to achieve consistency.

 Hario V60 is harder to make than Chemex because you are brewing smaller amounts of coffee.
 Any time you work with smaller quantities, the small errors in weight can play a bigger roll in affecting the final brew.